 4 A Collaborative Plugin-Based Platform as a Creative Educational Tool

 This chapter describes the Muzilator platform as a creative educational tool to enhance creativity, artistry, multidisciplinarity, and collaboration skills.
-This experiment was the first pilot done with the platform on a relatively large group of users: 47 Computer Music course students (32 men and 15 women) who took the class in 2020.
-The goal was to learn about the platform's contribution to the students’ and the teams’ learning experience and outcomes, and the projects’ creativity and quality.
+This experiment was the first pilot done with the platform on a relatively large group of users: 47 Computer Music course students (32 men and 15 women) at the Interdisciplinary Center, Herzliya, who took the class in 2020.
+The goal was to learn about the platform’s contribution to the students’ and the teams’ learning experience and outcomes, and the projects’ creativity and quality.

 4.1 About Muzilator